• Skip to primary navigation

 • You will pour some of the sauce on top of the meat to coat the top part of the ribs.

-This is an optional step.
-If you desire to thicken the sauce a bit, simply add a cornstarch and water.
-Then Sauté the sauce until thick.
+• If you desire to thicken the sauce a bit, simply add a cornstarch and water to the instant pot.

 Instant Pot Tips